 The assessment fee is payable on an annual or on a quarterly installment basis.
 The provider may pay the balance of the account when the bill is received or elect to pay on an installment basis; he or she must then pay at least the minimum quarterly amount due.
 In the event that the balance is not received at the Fund's Milwaukee lockbox by the payment due date, an administrative fee assessment of $3.00 per quarter is applied to the account.

 An annually determined interest rate will be assessed on any deferred balance.
 The rate applied is the same rate at which the Fund earns interest on its short-term account.
 Interest charges appear on the bill subsequent to the period in which charges are incurred.

 All doctors, other than medical residents, are required to pay an annual mediation panel fee.
 The Medical Mediation Panels are operated by the Clerk of the Wisconsin Supreme Court.
 All medical malpractice claims must go through the mediation process before they can proceed to court.
 More information about the panels can be found at the Web site of the

 Group Billing Accounts and Linking

-The primary malpractice carrier does not notify the Fund of physicians, CRNAs, or organizations to add or delete from a group billing.
-The provider or representative of the group must contact the Fund to set up a group billing and to add or delete providers to the billing.
+The primary malpractice carrier does not notify the Fund of physicians, CRNAs, or organizations to add or delete from a group bill.
+The provider or representative of the group must contact the Fund to set up a group bill and to add or delete providers to the bill.